-Recorded Exams - Technical Requirements & Discussion Questions (Revised February 2024)
+Recorded Exams - Technical Requirements & Discussion Questions (Revised July 2024)

-Please note: The following set of technical work and discussion questions was revised and published on the 13th of February 2024.
+Please note: The following set of technical work and discussion questions was revised and published on the 18th of July 2024.
+Previous requirements (February 2024) can be used and will remain valid until the 1st of January 2025.